letsencrypt/website/content/en/post/2020-09-17-new-root-and-intermediates.md

 # Putting It All Together

-Now that we’ve shared our new certificates look the way they do, there’s one last thing we’d like to mention: how we actually went about issuing them.
+Now that we've shared why our new certificates look the way they do, there’s one last thing we’d like to mention: how we actually went about issuing them.

 The creation of new root and intermediate certificates is a big deal, since